In this section

 Is a scope really necessary to diagnose celiac disease?

-The European guidelines indicate that the diagnosis of celiac disease can be made with elevated celiac serologies >10x normal, positive celiac genetics and a positive anti-endomysial IgA antibody (EMA).
+The European guidelines indicate that the diagnosis of celiac disease can be made with elevated celiac serologies >10x normal and a positive anti-endomysial IgA antibody (EMA).
 NASPGHAN (North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition) recognized the European criteria without affirming it, citing celiac disease as a lifelong diagnosis with associated disorders, such as H. pylori and eosinophilic esophagitis, that can be diagnosed on biopsy.
+We offer both options to our patients and discuss the pros/cons of each.

 Is there a way to test for celiac disease if my child isn’t eating gluten?